SignalK/specification/mdbook/src/data_model_metadata.md

 Where: V = value, L = lower bound of the gauge, U = upper bound of the gauge and P = power

 Note that on a logarithmic scale neither L nor U can be zero.

 ### zones
-Zones serve a dual purpose by defining value operating conditions and associated notification prompts.
-They provide audio and visual cues for each state, guiding consumers on how to present gauge values status and notify end users effectively.
-Zones are invaluable for configuring various display scale setups.
+Zones define value operating conditions and associated notification prompts.
+They help in presenting display scales and notifying end users effectively.

-The items within the `zones` array define segments of value states, with each `state` representing the severity of the given segment.
-When zones are specified for a path, any data not part of a defined zone defaults to the `normal` state, managed automatically by the Signal K server.
-Zones use other states to provide insights to consumers about the data's state relative to its scale range.
-For example, zones for an engine RPM path can indicate the engine's redline segment.
+Each item in the `zones` array represents a segment of value states.
+The `state` of each item indicates the severity of the segment.
+Any data not part of a zone range defaults to the `normal` state.

-As the path's values transitions between zones, notifications are dispatched to inform consumers about the value's state.
-For detailed information on Notifications, refer to [Alarm Handling](notifications.md).
-While notifications/messaging is a separate topic, it's essential to note that all value-related notifications are defined within zones.
-Therefore, a zone's state determines the severity of the notifications ie. whether they are normal, noteworthy, or alarming.
+As values transition between zones, notifications are dispatched to inform about the value's state.
+All value-related notifications are defined within zones, and a zone's state determines the severity of the notifications.

+If defined, Signal K servers use the `zones` information in each path `meta` object to monitor the value and raise value state notifications.

 The `lower` and `upper` values in zones need not be contiguous or both present within a zone, nor do they have to fall within the upper and lower bounds specified in `displayScale`.
-Even when outside the `displayScale` range, they still trigger notifications.
-Both `upper` and `lower` values are considered inclusive.
+They still trigger notifications even when outside the `displayScale` range.

-In cases where zones overlap, the zones with the highest `state` severity takes precedence, affecting both notifications and gauge/display rendering.
+In cases where zones overlap, the zone with the highest `state` severity takes precedence.
 Any range not explicitly within a zone is considered `normal` by default.
-Therefore, zones with a `normal` state have no effect - they should not alter displays or generate audio prompts. they are meant to indicate the value is leaving a noteworthy state.

 Zones can technically have from zero to an infinite number of zone segments.
-Then same state can be present in multiple segments ie. you have have a low and high temperature `"state": "alarm"`.
-In pactice, less is more.
-Too many zone will  constanly fireup gauges and notifications like a chrismat tree.
+The same `state` can be present in multiple segments.

+`message`is the message that will be included in the notification when the value enters the zone.

+Zones should be configured with care.
+In practice, less is more.

+For detailed information on Notifications, refer to [Alarm Handling](notifications.md).

-The possible `states` in ascending order of severity are:
+The possible `state` values in ascending order of severity are:

 | State | Description |
 |------------|--------|